Skip to main content

 The 2025 summit brought together individuals working in, aspiring to work in, or funding organisations and initiatives committed to transforming equity, diversity, and inclusion across the environmental sector.
 This year’s theme, Intersectionality and Empowerment, shaped a rich programme of panels, workshops, and networking sessions.
 Oxford HR was one of the proud sponsors of the event.

-Grace Mansau-Owusu and Zoe Greenwood from the Oxford HR team co-facilitated a session titled Successful & Inclusive Recruitment for Organisations.
+Grace Mansah-Owusu and Zoe Greenwood from the Oxford HR team co-facilitated a session titled Successful & Inclusive Recruitment for Organisations.
 They explored current experiences of recruitment across the sector, introduced models and frameworks to inform inclusive leadership practices, and discussed actionable ideas to embed equity and inclusion more meaningfully into hiring processes.
 The main message was that inclusion is so much more than recruitment.

 It was an incredibly insightful event, attracting leaders, changemakers, and practitioners from across the sector.
 The energy, openness, and commitment to change was both inspiring and motivating.
 Oxford HR was delighted to be part of it and recognises the important role we have to play in bringing diverse voices and inclusive practices to the climate sector.